Key takeaways:

 Here’s how a guest contacts a tenant using a SIP intercom:

 3. Visitor and tenant communicate.
 SIP enables data transmission.
-Meanwhile, the substation and base station can use another protocol, such as VoIP, to actually transmit data and allow the tenant and the visitor to communicate.
+Meanwhile, the substation and base station can use another protocol, such as VoIP, to transmit data and allow the tenant and the visitor to communicate.
 SIP video intercoms also allow tenants and visitors to see each other.

 4. Tenant grants visitor entry.
 After the tenant presses a button on their substation, the electronic door strike releases and the visitor can enter.